Teriks/pake/docs/source/basictasks.rst

 It is not an error to leave this argument undefined, but you will most likely be using it.

+Here's a contrived pake demo which demonstrates how tasks are written:

 .. code-block:: python